MARCHING INTO THE 2015 FANNIN MASSCRE

 Fort Defiance was garrisoned by members of Wadsworth’s and Shackelford’s companies on February 7, 2015.
 The small garrison enjoyed a slow day in army life.
 Members of Captain Shackelford’s Company of Alabama Red Rovers were: D. Howard, K. Milton, J. Scott, W. Scott, C. Tucker, Nicole Tucker, D. Vickers, J. Vickers, L. Vickers and new recruit B. Bond.
 The Women of Courtland made some fabulous meals and ensured that Fannin’s Command ate well.
 Besides a chilly Friday night the weather was great in this stone fort on the coastal plains.
 Fort Defiance was a great weekend to make preparations for the upcoming Fannin Massacre Reenactment in March.

-Posted in After Action Reports and tagged by
+Posted in After Action Reports and tagged Fort Defiance by William V. Scott

 Fort Defiance Garrison